greeyk/Selenium-Bot-Molehill-Empire/README.md

 # A web game Molehill Imperium automated with Selenium

-Simple bot that helps the player to plant, water and harvest and sell plants.
+Simple bot that helps the player to plant, water, harvest and sell plants.
 It has a UI in which you choose the plants to be planted.
 Automatically relogs when the player is logged out.

 ![z5](https://user-images.githubusercontent.com/96060616/190684769-0c00e633-6767-48de-8659-9c5ad2ed94f3.PNG)